jvde-github/AIS-catcher/README.md

 ## Installation and Windows Binary

 Building instructions are provided below for many systems.
+Pre-built container images containing AIS-catcher are available from the GitHub Container Registry.

 A Windows binary version of **v0.35** (ex SDRplay support) is available (see below table).
 For some older versions, if you did not access these files before I might have to give you access.
 Furthermore, note that for the RTL-SDR you will have to install drivers using Zadig (https://www.rtl-sdr.com/tag/zadig/).
 After that, simply unpack the ZIP file in one directory and start the executable on the command line with the required parameters.